opensafely/documentation/docs/releasing-files.md

 ## 2. Requesting release of outputs from the server

 Having applied disclosure controls to the aggregated study data, you are ready to request their release. **Only specific members of the OpenSAFELY team trained in output checking have permissions to release the data**.
-When you are ready to request a release of your aggregated results, and only the minimum outputs necessary please [complete this form](documents/OpenSAFELY_Output_Review_Form_ADD_WORKSPACE_NAME_ADD_DATE.docx) and email us at **<datarelease@opensafely.org>**.
+When you are ready to request a release of your aggregated results, and only the minimum outputs necessary please [complete this form](documents/OpenSAFELY_Output_Review_Form_ADD_WORKSPACE_NAME_ADD_CURRENT_DATE.docx), renaming the form to replace the placeholders with your workspace name and the date, and email us at **<datarelease@opensafely.org>**.
 For each output wishing to be released you will need to provide a clear contextual description including:

 1. Variable descriptions
 2. A description and count of the underlying sample of the population for each output.